Test of Incremental Respiratory Endurance (TIRE)

 Overview

 The protocol begins with measuring the patient's sustained maximum inspiratory pressure (SMIP) to establish their baseline capacity.
-Training sessions then consist of six repetitions at 80% of their SMIP, performed once daily.
-As the patient's respiratory strength improves, the training resistance automatically adjusts to maintain the optimal training stimulus.
+A TIRE training sessions consists of six sets of six reps each at 80% of their SMIP.
+Each set has decreasing rest intervals.
+The goal each session is to train respiratory muscles to fatigue to acheive optimal improvement.

 This evidence-based approach has been validated through numerous clinical studies showing significant improvements in respiratory muscle strength, endurance, and overall breathing function.
-The protocol is particularly effective because it provides:
+The protocol is particularly effective because: